Nicblast/bestseller-prediction-analysis/README.md

 Which books have sold the most copies in recent years and demonstrate sustained high demand?

-We begin by analyzing the highest-performing titles based on a combination of metrics, including number of reviews, ratings, frequency of appearance, and an aggregated popularity score.
+We begin by analyzing the highest-performing titles based on a combination of metrics, including number of reviews, ratings, frequency of appearance, and an aggregated popularity score across the years 2023, 2024 and 2025 for the bigger picture.
+And then we narrowed down our dataset to 2024 and 2025 find out the very recent trrands and patterns of the readers.

-From the initial analysis, clear leaders emerge.
+From our "popularity score" analysis, clear leaders emerge.
 “Fourth Wing” by Rebecca Yarros and “The Housemaid” by Freida McFadden consistently dominate the rankings, closely followed by titles such as “Verity”, “Onyx Storm”, and “Iron Flame”.

+This is confirmed in our chart:

 ![IMG_3345](https://github.com/user-attachments/assets/485e79d5-f239-4616-a081-2f3666dc501a)